 “Don’t bog new teams down with too much information about falsifiable hypotheses.
 Because if we load our teams up with too much theory, they can easily get stuck in analysis paralysis.
 I’ve worked with teams that have come up with hundreds of leap-of-faith assumptions.
 They listed so many assumptions that were so detailed and complicated that they couldn’t decide what to do next.
 They were paralyzed by the just sheer quantity of the list.”

 In conclusion – take the time to validate your product

 “We must learn what customers really want, not what they say they want or what we think they should want.” – Eric Ries

 According to CB Insights, the number one reason why startups fail is that there is no demand for the product.
-Many entrepreneurs have gone ahead and launched a product that they think that people want, only to find that there is no market at all.
+Many entrepreneurs have gone ahead and launched a product that they think people want, only to find that there is no market at all.

 Lean Startup Validation is essential in helping your business idea to succeed.
 While it may seem like extra work, the additional work you do in the beginning will be of a critical advantage later down the line.

 Still not 100% convinced?
 Take HubSpot.
 Before HubSpot launched its sales and marketing services, it started off as a blog.
 Co-founders Dharmesh Shah and Brian Halligan used this blog to validate their ideas and see what their visitors wanted.
 This helped them confirm that their concept was on the right lines and meant they could launch a product that people actually wanted to use.

-Need a little extra help to validate your hypothesis for a startup idea?
+Need a little extra help to validate your growth and value hypothesis for a startup idea?